sivasubramanics/kcftools/README.md

 # kcftools
-This repository holds scripts that can be used to detect introgressions form the resequencing data
+This repository holds scripts that can be used to detect introgressions from the resequencing data

 ## detect variations
 ### IBSpy_call_variations.sh